Genetic Systems Integration (GSI) Initiative

 - Disseminate information about genetics and the the GSI Initiative to other MCH programs and health care service systems in Wisconsin and act as the information resource regarding genetics systems for MCH programs.

-The Wisconsin Genetics Advisory Committee's purpose is to advise the Statewide Genetics Program and the Genetics Systems Integration (GSI) Hub, and to guide efforts to strengthen the genetics infrastructure in Wisconsin.
-The goal of the unique collaboration is to more seamlessly integrate genetics with Maternal and Child Health (MCH) and Children and Youth with Special Health Care Needs public health programs.
+The Wisconsin Genetics Advisory Committee’s purpose is to advise the Genetics Systems Integration (GSI) Initiative and to guide efforts to strengthen the genetics infrastructure in Wisconsin.
+The goal of the unique collaboration is to more seamlessly integrate genetics with Maternal and Child Health (MCH) and Children and Youth with Special Health Care Needs (CYSHCN) public health programs.

-The Genetic Advisory Committee has a variety of representatives including: genetics professionals, parents, primary care providers, and more.
-Meetings are held twice a year in spring and fall.
-To learn more about the Genetic Advisory Committee, please click here.
+The Genetic Advisory Committee has a variety of representatives including: genetics healthcare professionals, primary care providers, public health representatives and more.

-This is the most current Genetics Services Plan for the state of Wisconsin is available by clicking the link.
+The most current Genetics Services Plan for the state of Wisconsin is available by clicking the link.